LoyolaChicagoBooks/introcs-csharp/rst/arithmetic.rst

     "14 divided by 4 is 3 with a remainder of 2."

-Note the the quotient is an integer 3, that matches the C# evaluation of 14/4, so having a way to generate an integer quotient is not actually too strange.
+Note the quotient is an integer 3, that matches the C# evaluation of 14/4, so having a way to generate an integer quotient is not actually too strange.
 The problem here is
 that the answer from grade school is in *two* parts, the integer quotient 3 and the